Adamant Research Report.

 In the Bitcoin community in response to rejectiontrusted third parties, the high risk of loss and theft and long-term regulatory uncertainty, we expect the emergence of similar highly reliable and requiring minimal trust banking systems and storage of bitcoins.

-Solutions with minimal trust are designed to greatly complicate theft and fraud.
-Using delay mechanisms transactions and programmable multilevel signature rights testifies to the establishment of reliable methodsBitcoin storage, which can raise security to a hitherto unattainable level.
-We appreciate the prospects for smart contract solutions offered by people like Bob McErlath, Bryan Bishop, and Peter Wuille.
-In this sense, the growing popularity of multi-signature wallets is most likely a promising start to a much larger trend.
-As of October 2019, 32% of the bitcoins in circulation are stored at P2SH addresses that provide better privacy, and 12% at addresses that can be unambiguously classified as multi-signature wallets (compared to 0% in 2014).
+Minimum trust solutions are designed to make theft and fraud much more difficult.
+Usagedelay mechanismstransactions andprogrammable multilevel signature rightsindicates the emergence of reliable methodsBitcoin storage, which can raise security to previously unattainable levels.
+We appreciate the promise of smart contract solutions proposed by people like Bob McErlath, Bryan Bishop and Pieter Wuille.
+In this sense, the rise in popularity of multisig wallets is likely the promising start of a much larger trend.
+As of October 2019, 32% of bitcoins in circulation are held in P2SH addresses, which provide better privacy, and 12% are held in addresses that can clearly be classified as multi-signature wallets (compared to 0% in 2014).

 “[Here, storage is defined as] a circuitcreating a transaction that obliges both the user and the attacker to always observe the public blockchain.
 A weakly protected hot key can be used to send coins to an arbitrary address only after a certain time.
 During this delay, it is possible to initiate the return process, which can either cause the colder storage parameters, or [...] restart the delay period, ”Bryan Bishop describes a proposal for a pre-signed multi-signature repository, 2019